Partnerships & AIGA

 The Art Academy hosts the AIGA Cincinnati Center for Design

-AIGA, the professional association for design, has hundreds of chapters across the country.
-Its national membership includes more than 22,000 design professionals, educators, and students.
-The AIGA Cincinnati Center serves as a meeting place for professional and student member groups, offering professional development programs, events, and other resources for its members.
+AIGA, the professional association for design, has over 70 chapters across the country, Canada and abroad.
+Its national membership includes more than 25,000 design professionals, educators, and students.
+The AIGA Cincinnati Chapter serves as a meeting place for professional and student member groups, offering professional development programs, events, and other resources for its members.
 All of these are available to AAC students.

-In 2008 the Art Academy established its own student chapter of AIGA, which is open to students in the graphic design, illustration and digital design majors.
-AIGA campus chapters are designed to get students involved in the local design community, and help them build skills that will be valuable as they move into the professional world.
+In 2008 the Art Academy established its own student group of AIGA, which is open to any AAC student.
+AIGA campus groups are designed to get students involved in the local design community, and help them build skills that will be valuable as they move into the professional world.

-The Art Academy supports student membership in AIGA Cincinnati by paying for a portion of each student’s membership fees.
+The Art Academy supports student membership in AIGA Cincinnati by paying for a portion of each studentís membership fees.

 New York Studio Residency Program